Chorus kicking off ultra-ultra-ultrafast broadband trial

 To be eligible, you have to live in Birkenhead, Avondale or Johnsonville, and already be on a 1gbps connection.

-Your retails ISP also has to be one of four participating providers.
+Your ISP also has to be one of five participating providers.

 The list could expand, but it currently consists of 2degrees, Vocus (owner of Orcon, Slingshot and 2Talk), Kordia, TrustPower and Stuff Fibre (initially provision by Vocus, now supplied by the smaller Vibe Communications).